protontypes/documents/blog_posts/nuclear_energy.md

 ### Open Technologies

 We derive our understanding of _Open Source_ mainly from the [definition of Open Source](https://opensource.org/osd) by the Open Source Initiative.
 This definition focuses on sofware and source code and software.
-Since its beginning in this field, the idea spread
+Additionally, we build on the [Open Source Hardware (OSHW) Statement of Principles](https://www.oshwa.org/definition/).
+_Technology_ consists for us of both software and hardware (electric and mechanical hardware designs).

+Looking at the definitions mentioned above we can evaluate if a project is open source:

+1. The used license does not restrict any party from distributing the source code or files.
+Furthermore, the used license does not require any form of payment.
+2. The source code or documentation (CAD files, technical drawings, etc.) are easily available.
+3. Aforementioned source code and/or documentation can be modified.
+4.

 * Open technology definition